colq2/blade-mjml/README.md

 * mj-raw attribute `position="file-start"` is not supported yet.

 * mj-include is not supported.
 Use `@include` instead.
-* Including other blade files probably not working yet, because we need to prepare the mjml templates first.
-THis is only done when the file starts with `<mjml>`.

 * Inline mj-style not working yet.

+* mj-accordion does not handle missing children.
+You need to always provide mj-accordion-text and mj-accordion-title.

 ## Component overview